 There are times when the image you took shows unwanted items like magnets on the fridge, cars parked in the driveway, or excess clutter on countertops.
 Well, you get the idea.
 Photo editors can get rid of these items through a process called object removal.
 They also make sure that after taking out unwanted items, the area where the objects existed are “restored” to make the image appear seamless.

 Photo editors can also reverse the process.
-For example, they can add a warm fire to an empty fireplace, a nice scenery in a TV, or a glowing lamp to make empty spaces more interesting.
+For example, they can add a warm fire to an empty fireplace, nice scenery on a TV, or a glowing lamp to make empty spaces more interesting.
 They can also add furnishings and decorations through virtual staging.

 9. Window Masking